Sneethan/gntle-habits/README.md

 - **Positive Reinforcement**: Receive supportive affirmations from a curated list when completing tasks
 - **Multi-User Support**: Track habits and streaks for multiple users in your server
 - **Colorful Interface**: Beautiful colored console output for easy monitoring
+- **Timezone Support**: Configurable timezone for all reminders and schedules
+- **Reliability Features**: Automatic catch-up for missed reminders after restarts

 ## Requirements